 Your dog gives you a lifetime of unconditional love, loyalty, and friendship.
 In return, she counts on you to provide her with food, water, safe shelter, regular veterinary care, exercise, companionship, and more.
 Take care of these ten essentials, and you'll be guaranteed to develop a rewarding relationship with your canine companion.

-Outfit your dog with a collar and ID tag that includes your name, address, and telephone number.
-No matter how careful you are, there's a chance your companion may become lost—an ID tag greatly increases the chance that your pet will be returned home safely.
+Microchip and outfit your dog with a collar and ID tag that includes your name, address, and telephone number.
+No matter how careful you are, there's a chance your companion may become lost—proper identification greatly increases the chance that your pet will be returned home safely.

 Follow local laws for licensing your dog and vaccinating him for rabies.
 Check with your local shelter or humane society for information regarding legal requirements, where to obtain tags, and where to have your pet vaccinated.

 Follow this simple rule—off property, on leash.
 Even a dog with a valid license, rabies tag, and ID tag should not be allowed to roam outside of your home or fenced yard.
 It is best for you, your community, and your dog to keep your pet under control at all times.

 Give your dog proper shelter.
 A fenced yard with a doghouse is a bonus, especially for large and active dogs; however, dogs should never be left outside alone or for extended periods of time.
 Dogs need and crave companionship and should spend most of their time inside with their family.

 Take your dog to the veterinarian for regular check-ups.
 If you do not have a veterinarian, ask your local animal shelter or a pet-owning friend for a referral.

 Spay or neuter your dog.
 Dogs who have this routine surgery tend to live longer, be healthier, and have fewer behavior problems (e.g., biting, running away).
 By spaying or neutering your dog, you are also doing your part to reduce the problem of pet overpopulation.